heikkipora/registry-sync/README.md

 # registry-sync

 Synchronizes selected packages and their transitive dependencies from a remote NPM registry (such as https://registry.npmjs.org) to a local folder.
-The local copy can then be used as a simple private NPM registry without publishing capabilities.
+The local copy can then be used as a simple private NPM registry without publishing capabilities. node-pre-gyp based pre-built native binaries are also included.

 Inspired by https://www.npmjs.com/package/npm-mirror, which unfortunately seems to be in hibernation and not compatible with the current registry.npmjs.org